sztal/V4Lab_Analyses/README.md

 	* *PL_Analysis* : Here all scripts used in the analysis of the Polish sample are stored.
 	* *CZ_Analysis* : Here all scripts used in the analysis of the Czech sample are stored.
 	* *Join_Analysis* : Here all scripts used in the analysis of the Join sample (PL + CZ) are stored.
 These are the most important scripts that presents actually important (i.e. not only technical) analyses.
 	* *OfficalReportScripts* : This folder stores a script that replicates all computations done in the official report of the V4 Lab Project.
-Additionaly there is also a script that prepares the official datasets (.RData and .txt format).

 * **Reports** : here we store .Rmd (R markdown) files with reports on the main parts of the data production/analytic procedures.